Aunt accused of throwing 3-year-old boy into water off Navy Pier. ‘Not once did [she] scream for help, call for help, ask for help.’

 King, who lives in Oak Forest, said the incident “hit me a lot harder” because she’s the mother of three young children.
 “It’s just been very, very hard to kind of cope with and wrap my mind around how that could’ve happened,” she said.
 “And you deal with the guilt of ... how else could I have helped?
 Or what else could I have done?
 Or did I do things fast enough?”

-The boy’s family lives on a quiet residential block in Des Plaines where family calls him “JoJo,” according to a relative who answered the door of the family’s home Wednesday.
+The boy’s family lives on a quiet residential block in Des Plaines, according to a relative who answered the door of the family’s home Wednesday.

 Last week, Brown began an online fundraiser seeking help to pay for a heart transplant after he recently suffered medical complications.